Ultraman82/Rover-2/writeup__Edgar.md

 - First, we need to change image from the rover to 'top-down' viewd map image.
 To do this, I used cv2.getPerspectiveTransform,  cv2.warpPerspective module to calulate image with calibration in 'perspect_transform()'

-  With that warped image and color thresholded image, we can mark navigable terrain on the map(threshed = color_thresh(warped))
+  With that warped image and color threshold image, we can mark navigable terrain on the map(threshed = color_thresh(warped))

   On the world map, I gave binary signal on all the rover's view at red chanel. and overwraped blue chanel on nevigabale terrain.